-When injury strikes and you have to limit your physical activity, make sure to cut down on portion sizes to compensate for decreased calorie burning.
-No need for the post-workout protein shakes or energy bars to fuel your workout; instead, eat nutrient-rich foods three to four times a day to provide the needed vitamins and minerals without extra calories from pre- or post-workout snacks.
+When injury strikes and you have to limit your physical activity, there is no need for the post-workout protein shakes or energy bars to fuel your workout.
+Instead, eat nutrient-rich foods three to four times a day to provide the needed vitamins and minerals without extra calories from pre- or post-workout snacks.

-Focusing on high quality protein foods that contain all of the essential amino acids aid wound healing and keep your immune system strong.
-If you've had orthopedic surgery, it is normal for your appetite to be depressed so eat a small amount of protein at each snack and meal.
-Eggs, low-fat cheese or cottage cheese, yogurt and plain baked chicken, all provide quality protein and are usually well-tolerated in the early days after injury or surgery.
-Vegetarians can get quality protein from soy-based foods.
+Focusing on high-quality protein foods aids wound healing and keeps your immune system strong.
+If you've had orthopedic surgery, it is normal for your appetite to be depressed.
+Try eating a small amount of protein at each snack and meal.
+Eggs, low-fat cheese or cottage cheese, yogurt and plain baked chicken all provide quality protein and are usually well-tolerated in the early days after injury or surgery.
+Vegetarians can get high-quality protein from soy-based foods.
 Almond milk is popular, but it is low in protein compared to cow or soy milk.
 Protein is not just for muscle building; it is a key nutrient in bone building.
 So, if you have a fracture, make sure to include protein with every meal and snack.

 Vitamin C and Zinc